tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~
 {: #dtls-key-update title="Example DTLS Key Update"}

-Implementations MUST NOT send KeyUpdates that would result
-in epochs of greater than or equal to 2^{48}-1.
-This limits
-the probability that a 128 bit key will be repeated during
+With a 128-bit key as in AES-256, rekeying 2^64 times has a high
-a connection.
-Note, however, that even if the key repeats,
+probability of key reuse within a given connection.
+Note that even if
-the IV is also independently generated.
-In order to allow
+the key repeats, the IV is also independently generated.
+In order to
-future relaxation of this requirement, receiving implementations
+provide an extra margin of security, sending implementations MUST NOT
+allow the epoch to exceed 2^48-1.
+In order to allow this value to
+be changed later, receiving implementations MUST NOT
-MUST NOT enforce this rule.
+enforce this rule.
+If a sending implementation receives a KeyUpdate
+with request_update set to "update_requested", it MUST NOT send
+its own KeyUpdate if that would cause it to exceed these limits.

 # Connection ID Updates